code4libyeg/openrefine_workshop_2016/instructions/reconciliation/README.md

 You can extract more variables from the reconciled data.
 Variables are listed here: (https://github.com/OpenRefine/OpenRefine/wiki/Variables).

-Feel free to create more columns and try to extract different reconiled values into new columns.
+Feel free to create more columns and try to extract different values into new columns.